microtick/node-operations/README.md

 but we recommend that validator operators use these instructions to verify genesis file.

 ## Key details
-- Block Height 3,343,200 (targeting Mar 18 at 15:00 utc, but there's variance in block times)
+- Block Height 3,419,720 (targeting Mar 23 at 15:00 UTC)
-- same software version
+- Software update to handle staking amounts for slashed delegations, and a security patch.
-- minor update to the genesis file
+- Update to the genesis file (new markets and revert an invalid Tx)
-- no parameter or account changes
+- No other parameter or account changes
-- clearing the state (less disk space)
+- Clearing the state (less disk space)

 We haven't launched the governance proposal yet.
 When we do, **voting will only last for only 48 hours.**